davonjagah/Kaprex/README.md

 # Kaprex Next.js + TypeScript Monorepo (App Router) For All FrontEnd Applications

-Monorepo with three Next.js apps (`merchant`, `docs`, and `web`) using the App Router, plus shared packages for UI, utilities, and config.
+Monorepo with three Next.js apps (`merchant`, `stake`, and `landing`) using the App Router, plus shared packages for UI, utilities, and config.

 ---